 In the beginning, there were precious few musicians playing this music anywhere in Australia, (and even fewer Australian musicians playing it!), and their commitment to bringing this music to Australian ears has seen them heralded as pioneers of Brazilian music on home soil, and acknowledged with music award nominations and wins for their Brazilian-influenced original compositions, and outstanding published reviews for all three of their albums.

-Theirs is a seductive, elegant and lush sound, underpinned by the impeccable groove of Owen Newcomb on bass, Lachlan Hawkins on drums, and completed by the beautiful guitar work of Bruce Woodward.
+Theirs is a seductive, elegant and lush sound, underpinned by the impeccable groove of Owen Newcomb on bass, Lachlan Hawkins/Paul Hudson on drums, and completed by the beautiful guitar work of Bruce Woodward.
 There is only a handful of musicians in Australia who have more than 25 years of playing and recording experience in Brazilian music, and in this ensemble, you have some of the most experienced, superb players of this music in the country.
 Across four visits to Australia, legendary Brazilian drummer Marcio Bahia (Hermeto Pascoal/Hamilton de Holanda/Jaques Morrelenbaum), has joined the band for tours, is their special guest on the latest album, Bossa Nova Sunset Club, and performed with the band at their 25th anniversary concerts in 2022.

 The group is based in Brisbane, where they have a loyal following, and have maintained a high profile on the national world and jazz music scenes through the quality and consistency of their live shows.
 They tour occasionally, slotting in around the commitments everyone has with other music projects.